IBM/kube101/workshop/Lab3/README.md

-The above configuration file create a deployment object named 'guestbook' with a pod containing a single container running the image 'ibmcom/guestbook:v1'.
-Also the configuration specifies replicas set to 3 and Kubernetes tries to make sure that at least three active pods running at all times.
+The above configuration file create a deployment object named 'guestbook' with a pod containing a single container running the image `ibmcom/guestbook:v1`.
+Also the configuration specifies replicas set to 3 and Kubernetes tries to make sure that at least three active pods are running at all times.

 - Create guestbook deployment